-Busan is known for its numerous hiking trails and the best part about hiking in Busan is that even if the trail is relatively isolated, safety is not a problem as crime rates here are relatively low.
-You’ll come across some of the best trails in and around the mountains surrounding the city but the most popular hiking trail starts from the South Gate (reachable by cable car) through to the North Gate and ending at Beomeosa Temple.
+Busan is known for its numerous hiking trails.
+The best part about hiking in Busan is that even if the trail is relatively isolated, safety is not a problem thanks to the city’s low crime rates.
+You’ll come across some of the best trails in and around the mountains near the city.

 The most popular hiking trail in Busan starts from the South Gate (reachable by cable car) through to the North Gate, and ends at Beomeosa Temple.

 Haeundae Beach is home to the Busan Aquarium and a number of recreational areas.
 The beach tends to get rather crowded during the months of June and July, so plan your visit accordingly.

 Along the shoreline, you’ll find numerous shops, restaurants, and hotels ranging from luxurious to guesthouses.
 Sailing is a sought-after activity on Haeundae Beach, as it has one of the largest marinas in South Korea.

 Jagalchi Market is one of South Korea’s largest seafood market – you’ll see a variety fresh and dried fish such as mackerel, ascidians, and crab displayed in wooden boxes along the road outside of the market.